 Also, the people handling your case will request a security clearance from every place you’ve lived since age 16.
 Usually, they simply ask a government office to check its records to see whether you have a police record, and to send notification of what it finds.
 They will also send your name to be checked against the records of the U.S. FBI and CIA.
 Assuming your records come back clean, the consulate will move to the next step

-To prove that the immigrant is not inadmissible for medical reasons, he or she will have to present the results of a medical exam done by a doctor approved by the U.S. consulate.
-This is the same type of medical exam you would have to have if you were applying for a marriage-based immigrant visa, except that you won’t be required to complete all your vaccinations until you’re in the United States and applying for your green card.
+To prove that the intending immigrant is not inadmissible for medical reasons, he or she will have to present the results of a medical exam done by a doctor approved by the U.S. consulate.
+This is the same type of medical exam you would have to have if you were applying for a marriage-based immigrant visa, except that you won’t be required to complete all your vaccinations until you are in the United States and applying for your green card.

 There will be a fee for the medical exam, usually around $150, but it varies between doctors and countries.